abudaan/vega-as-leaflet-layer/README.md

 Either `spec` of `view`  are mandatory, other arguments are optional:

-- mapContainer: id or HTML element that will be contain the Leaflet map instance
+- mapContainer: id or HTML element that will contain the Leaflet map instance
 - container: id or HTML element that will contain the mapContainer, defaults to document.body